freshehr/openEHR-101/docs/intro/ES0-overview-openehr-ehrscape.md

 ---
 title: Overview of openEHR and Ehrscape
 permalink: ES0-overview-openehr-ehrscape.html
 summary: This section provides an overview of the basic concepts of openEHR and introduces the C4H Ehrscape service
 ---

-# Introduction

 openEHR is a open specification for the information model of an electronic health record, published  and maintained by [openEHR International](https://openehr.org).